zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

 }
 ```

-This is an effective approach, it protects our code from `NoSuchElementException`, but it is a poor solution.
+This is certainly an effective approach.
+Our piece of code is protected against `NoSuchElementException`, but this is still a poor solution.
 It is so cluttered as legacy Java code was when we were checking constantly for null references.

 ``` java
 String getGreeting(String email) {